 Clean One Room Each Day

 Cleaning the whole apartment or house is overwhelming, especially for people already pressed for time.
 Instead of trying to clean the whole home all at once, pick a room for each day of the week and make it your mission to organize and clean just that room on its assigned day.

 If you feel like your home is in a constant state of clutter, adopt the one in, two out philosophy.
 Every time you come into the home with a new item, donate or put two other items in the trash.

 In small spaces, opt for furniture that performs two functions.
-A coffee table with shelving underneath, or an ottoman with storage space inside are two great ways to maximize your space.
+A coffee table with shelving underneath or an ottoman with storage space inside is two great ways to maximize your space.

 Use a scanner to digitize paperwork and save it in file folders on your computer.
 Back it up with a cloud-based storage solution (so if something happens to your computer hard drive, you have another copy) and shred the physical copies of anything whose originals you don’t need.
 Organize your file cabinet or use an accordion file system for all of the documents you do need to keep.

 Whenever you change the batteries in your smoke detectors, also go through your medicine cabinet and clean out any expired prescriptions and medications and give the shelves a good cleaning.
 If you need more storage for these items, consider adding shelves or a small cabinet in the wall above the toilet.